-When she is not at work, she likes to divide her time between volunteering and being part of the networking space (both professional and personal networking!)
+When Nazneen Malik is not at work, she likes to divide her time between volunteering and being part of the networking space (both professional and personal networking!)

 She volunteers at a couple of non-profit organizations near to where she lives.
-And, she has always been an active member of Student associations and work/career related events.
+Nazneen Malik has always been an active member of Student associations and work/career-related events.

 I am a Software Engineer from India residing in the US since 2008.
 I came here for my Master’s degree program, started my career as a Software Test Engineer and made a switch to the Software Developer role in 2014.

 When did you decide to come to the US?
 What inspired/motivated you?